syncfusion/ej2-react-docs/src/charts/bullet-chart/getting-started.md

 # Getting Started

-This section explains you the steps required to create a simple bullet chart and demonstrate the basic usage of the bullet chart control.
+This section explains you the steps required to create a simple Bullet Chart and demonstrate the basic usage of the Bullet Chart control.

 ## Dependencies

-Below is the list of minimum dependencies required to use the bullet chart component.
+Below is the list of minimum dependencies required to use the Bullet Chart component.

 ```javascript